Rishikesh0523/proxy-extension/README.md

 A Chrome extension that allows users to easily switch between different proxy servers for secure browsing.

-Note: To work you have to provide the proxy server details in the `background.js` file.
+Note: To work you have to provide working proxy server details in the `background.js` file.

 ## Requirements